 a robust decoding and reporting system for WSPR

-The following are our working definitions of the data fields in our Timescale wsprdaemon_noise table.
-(Updated 15 May 2020).
-There's a separate for spots and wsprdaemon_spots data fields.
+The following are our working definitions of the data fields in our Timescale wsprdaemon_noise_s table.
+(Updated September 2021).
+There's a separate page for spots and wsprdaemon_spots_s data fields.

 Date and time